Weird Branding That Works: Bold and Memorable Tactics

 We’re all familiar with Skittle’s slogan, “Taste the Rainbow”.
 It perfectly embodies what the product is – a rainbow candy with various flavors.
 But their ads over the last few years have taken a different approach that leaves viewers a little skeeved out.

-Introduced in North America in 1979, Skittles’ famous “Taste the Rainbow” theme was created by New York ad agency D’Arcy Masius Benton & Bowles.
-Skittles marketing has become known for its avant-garde viral marketing techniques, particularly in conjunction with the Super Bowl.
-In 2019, it conducted a pre-Super Bowl campaign featuring Skittles Commercial: The Broadway Musical, which was performed one time only at The Town Hall in New York City.
+The “Taste the Rainbow” theme of Skittles, which is one of the most famous marketing approaches, was created by New York ad agency D’Arcy Masius Benton & Bowles.
+Skittles marketing, from the very beginning, has been associated with cutting-edge viral marketing brand storytelling techniques, especially during the Super Bowl.
+For instance, in 2019, it ran a pre-Super-Bowl campaign which included a one-time-only performance of the Skittles Commercial: The Broadway Musical at The Town Hall in NYC.

 This publicity stunt was a parody against advertising agencies.
 The 30-minute musical performed for only one day and featured actor Michael C. Hall.
 According to AdAge, the whole production [was] a big middle finger to advertising.
 AdAge has a wonderful article about the whole production with exclusive promotional videos – I encourage you to check it out!